richo/zephyros/README.md

 - 5.0
     - Added protocol-level support for Unix sockets, making it the default
     - Converted all built-in APIs (except Clojure) to connect via the unix socket
-        - **NOTE:** if you're using Clojure, change the Preferences to use TCP and restart Zephyros
     - Adds `unlisten` method to all APIs
     - Adds `modifiers_changed` event to all APIs
     - Adds `retain` and `release` methods, to keep a handle on a resource for as long as you want (i.e. between callbacks)